Tuesday, April 9, 2024

 Director: Ishiro Honda

 This was the first film in the series to introduce sinister space aliens into the mix.
 The space aliens are the Xiliens, who trick the Earth into giving them Godzilla and Rodan under the ruse to defeat King Ghidorah (Monster X, as they call him).
 The Xiliens then weaponize these three monsters (with a mind control device) and have them attack Japan.
-Now, it is up to astronauts Glenn and Fuji to stop the Xiliens.
+Now, it is up to astronauts Glenn and Fuji to stop them.
 The script is filled with plot holes and the character of Miss Namikawa (Glenn's love interest and an Xilien) is underdeveloped, but it's still a fun entry in the series.
 Plus, Nick Adams and Akira Takarada are a great double act.

 13. Godzilla Against Mechagodzilla (2002)\